theme-standard/spec/spec.md

 ### Subthemes

+Subthemes are useful when you have a higher order component exposed to the user, but you need to make it's child components themeable as well.

 A `themes` object is a map of theme names and themes.
-Theme name can by any valid property name.
+Theme name can be any valid property name.
 Value is `theme` object defined on top of this document.

-Subthemes are useful when you have a higher order component exposed to the user, but you need to make it's child components themeable as well.

 ```javscript
 const theme = {